 Posted in Emergency Plumbing Services, on June 08, 2020

 Any homeowner knows that their dishwasher is one of the best parts of their home.
 After a long day, the last thing you want to do is clean dishes.
 Unfortunately, many people do not realize how much they rely on their dishwasher until it breaks.
 Dishwashers are truly the powerhouse of the kitchen, saving us both time and energy.
-But what do you do when you find that your dishwasher is not draining after loading an entire day’s worth of dishes?
-In this blog post we will discuss some of the steps to take after discovering your dishwasher is no longer draining and how to find 24 hour emergency plumbing services.
+But what do you do when you find that your dishwasher is not draining after loading an entire day’s worth of dishes besides searching online for a 'plumber near me'?
+In this blog post, we will discuss some of the steps to take after discovering your dishwasher is no longer draining and how to find 24 hour emergency plumbing services.

 Try Running the Cycle Again

 A dishwasher can be accidentally turned off during its cycle, resulting in water building-up in the bottom of the appliance.
 This could be caused by a power outage, power surge, or even someone opening the dishwasher during its cycle.
 One of the best first steps to trouble shoot your water build-up is to try to run the cycle again.
 If this does not work, you can try some of the tips below before calling in professional help.

 Run Your Garbage Disposal or Check Your Sink’s “Air gap”

 Your dishwasher hose will connect either to your garbage disposal drain or directly to your sink depending on the type of sink in your house.
 A great first step is to try turning on your water tap and running the garbage disposal for 15 seconds to ensure any food or debris that is caught can flush through the pipes.
 If you do not have a garbage disposal, try removing the air gap (a small cylinder near the top of the sink).
 The air gap can be removed and cleaned with water and a brush to remove any built-up debris.

 Check the Draining Basket and Draining Hose